MisterDA/love-release/README.md

                         `drawable-mdpi`, `drawable-hdpi`, `drawable-xhdpi` and `drawable-xxhdpi`
                         to find an `ic_launcher.png` image.
                         OUYA icon (size `732x412`, or `drawable-xhdpi/ouya_icon.png`) is supported.
-`--activity`            The name of the class that extends GameActivity.
+`--apk-activity`            The name of the class that extends GameActivity.
                         By default it is the name of the project with ‘Activity’ appended, eventual spaces and dashes replaced by underscores.
 `--apk-maintainer-name` Set the maintainer’s name.